harishngt/Calculator-App/README.md

 # calculator

 A new Flutter Calculator project.
-A minimal UI with basic operations
+A minimal UI with basic operations like addition, subtraction, multiplication and division.

 ## Getting Started